Treasury of the Basilica of Saint Servatius: History

 The treasure of the church of Saint Servatius was put together over many centuries.
 One of the oldest pieces (today non-existent) was a reliquary in the shape of a triumphal arch, donated by Einhard (biographer of Charlemagne and abbot of Saint Servatius) in the 9th century.
-In the 11th century a custodian ('custos') was put in charge of the church's already seizable treasure.
+In the 11th century a custodian ('custos') was put in charge of the church's already sizable treasure.